mediocregopher/blog.mediocregopher.com/_posts/2013-10-25-namecoind-ssl.md

 fairly easy for an attacker to forge the value for a given key, and very difficult to stop them from doing so or even to detect that it's happened.

 Namecoins don't have this problem.
-To forge a particular key an attacker whould essentially have to create a new blockchain from a certain point in the existing chain, and then replicate all the work put into the existing chain into that new compromised one so that the new one is longer and other clients in the network
+To forge a particular key an attacker would essentially have to create a new blockchain from a certain point in the existing chain, and then replicate all the work put into the existing chain into that new compromised one so that the new one is longer and other clients in the network